heimdal/heimdal/lib/asn1/README-X681.md

 transcode to the other encoding rules.
 I.e., dump DER to JSON, and parse JSON to output DER.

+Indeed, Heimdal's `asn1_print` program currently supports transcoding of DER to JSON, though it's not quite X.697-compliant JSON!
+Heimdal does not currently support parsing JSON-encoded values of ASN.1 types.

 Combined with transcoders for JSON/CBOR and other binary-JSON formats, we could support those encodings too.